About Mielenlaulu and me

 The psychotherapist and author Sheldon B. Kopp writes, “Take from no man his song.”
 This is my core value, too.

-Everyone has their own (sometimes mysterious to others) ways of growing, moving forward, experiencing meaning and inspiration, connecting, and belonging.
+Everyone has their own ways of growing, moving forward, experiencing meaning and inspiration, connecting, and belonging.
+Sometimes these may seem strange to others.
 Our songs are delicate.
-Cherishing them is so important.
+Cherishing them is important.

 As a psychologist, I am…